attempt-this-online/attempt-this-online/docs/contributing.md

 ## Backend developer instructions

 The backend is written in Rust.
-You'll need the nightly Rust compiler and cargo.
+You'll need the nightly Rust compiler, with the `x86_64-unknown-linux-gnu` toolchain, and cargo.

 - `src/main.rs` is the main entrypoint to the service and contains the websocket server handling code
 - `src/sandbox.rs` contains the core sandbox and execution wrapper